patricegautier/unifiZabbix/README.md

 ## Better SSH debugging

-Most of the pain in setting this up is debugging the SSH connections..
+Most of the pain in setting those templates up is debugging the SSH connections..
 Add pre-processing to check for valid json on mca-dump-short to all templates

-	sudo -u zabbix /usr/lib/zabbix/externalscripts/mca-dump-short.sh -d 192.168.217.1 -u root -i ~/.ssh/zabbix/zb_id_rsa -t UDMP maybe have a special disable item to get the full transcript

 ## Moar data!

 There is a mountain of information to be retrieved from devices.
 I added what made most sense to me, but let me know if you would like to see added.
+Also there is potential for quite a few more triggers..